Real Estate Continuing Education Requirements

 Real estate property management is the fastest-growing segment of today's real estate marketplace.
 In this introductory course, you will receive a comprehensive overview of what major duties and responsibilities are assigned to a property manager, explore the economics of the rental business, and learn the biggest risks and liabilities associated with managing rental properties.

-Property Management the Texas applies only to the relationship between landlords and tenants of residential rental property.
+Property Management the Texas applies to the relationship between landlords and tenants of residential rental property

 This three (3) hour course is for new and experienced REALTORS and covers the details of commonly used contracts, including discussions of provisions, clauses, and their use.
 Other topics include available addenda and other forms, and a review of common contract mistakes.
 This is an instructor led, student participation course.